 Attribute selection or attribute field selection may be supported by the HTTP GET method.
 It is not applicable to any other method.

-For constructing the response not selected attributes and attribute fields are removed from the resource representation.
+For constructing the response, unselected attributes and attribute fields are removed from the resource representation.

 6.2.2 Query parameters for attribute and attribute field selection

-In case only complete attributes are retrieved the name of the query parameter shall be "attributes".
+In case one or more attributes (with all attribute fields) are to be retrieved, the name of the query parameter shall be "attributes".
 The value of "attributes" shall be a list with the names of the attributes to be selected.
 Attribute names are separated by a comma (",").
-An empty "attributes" query parameter is allowed and has the special meaning that no attributes shall be returned, except for the naming attribute "id".
+An empty "attributes" query parameter is allowed and has the special meaning that no attributes shall be returned.
+The naming attribute "id" shall always be returned.

-In case it shall be possible to selectattribute fields the syntax of JSON Pointer in JSON String Representation [14] shall be used.
+In case one or more fields of one or more attributes are to be retrieved, the name of the query parameter shall be "fields".
+The value of "fields" shall be a comma (",") separated list of entries that follow the syntax of JSON Pointer in JSON String Representation [14].
 The context resource for the construction of the JSON Pointer is the resource identified by the target URI.
-When multiple attribute fields shall be selected the corresponding JSON Pointer String Representations shall be separated by a comma (",").
-The name of the query parameter shall be "fields".